ethanokamura/perfectline/src/content/dsa/heaps.md

 ```
 Heapify is a recursive function that will continue to swap the minimum value with the current value at the desired index!

 **NOTE**: The function `min_of_three()` is not covered, but it just returns the minimum value between 3 integers.
-If you want to see the code feel free to check out the git repository attached above!
+If you want to see the code feel free to check out the git repository attached below!

 ### Extract Min
 This structure would not be a queue if we did not remove our highest-priority element!
 To do this, we use a function called `extract_min()`!